Officials: State, Nassau police to patrol Hempstead Village

 To date this year, Hempstead Village has recorded six homicides, nearly half of the 14 murders in the entire county of 1.3 million residents.
 The village had four homicides in 2018.

-The most recent homicide occurred early Sunday morning as 36-year-old Hempstead resident Paul Larue was fatally shot at 2:30 a.m. near the intersection of Fulton Avenue and Clinton Street.
+The most recent homicide occurred early Sunday.
+Hempstead resident Paul Larue, 36, was fatally shot at 2:30 a.m. near the intersection of Fulton Avenue and Clinton Street.

 The law enforcement collaboration is not a new phenomenon.
-More than a decade ago, funding from the state's "blue-grey" patrols program was used to temporarily place Hempstead and State Police officers in the same patrol vehicle.
+In 2002, funding from the state's "blue-grey" patrols program was used to temporarily place Hempstead and State Police officers in the same patrol vehicle.

 And in recent years, Cuomo has directed State Police to patrol communities, including Brentwood and Central Islip, that were hard-hit by MS-13 gang violence.